PLAYERS

 Refined Experience

 We also addressed momentum breaks when players returned to the event.
-The experience now auto-centers on the next actionable tier, keeping players in flow instead of forcing them to scroll to reorient.
-These updates reinforced the clarity-first design and helped the Marquee framework remain readable, efficient, and scalable as new events rolled out.
+The experience now auto-centers on the next actionable tier, keeping players in flow instead of forcing them to scroll and reorient.

 Initial Experience